10 Quick and Frugal Sunday Lunch Ideas

 I can throw it all in the crockpot in the morning while I make my coffee, and it’s ready by the time we get home from church.
 We usually serve it with lentils and tater tots, but it’s best served on crusty French bread with mozzarella cheese.

 This post, Ten Quick and Frugal Sunday Lunch Ideas, contains some affiliate links for your convenience.
-This means if you make a purchase after clicking a link, I will earn a small commission at no additional cost to you.
+This means if you make a purchase after clicking a link, I will earn a commission at no additional cost to you.
 Read my full disclosure policy.

 I use this recipe from The Frugal Girls.